rixx/books.rixx.de/data/reviews/robert-jordan/the-eye-of-the-world/index.md

 worldbuilding, for example, and characters that were clearly recognizable and not all the same.
 A big bad evil and a young farmboy, well, you know the deal.

 But it is sloww.
 Very, very slow.
 Very, very detailed.
-A character comes into a new room that is pretty irrelevant and will never appear again?
+A character comes into a new room that is irrelevant and will never appear again?
 You'd better believe you'll know everything about this room!
 Every encountered person (like a farmer giving the main boy band a ride) is named and contextualized.
 This would be fun in an interactive adventure where I can choose to skip information like that after the 50th time.
 I won't count the first third of the book being